-Before a breast augmentation procedure, a consultation will take place where Dr. Basile will discuss the patient’s options when it comes to implant type, placement, and incision techniques.
-In understanding Breast Augmentation, you should know of the options available to you regarding type of augment and incision options.
+Before breast augmentation surgery, a consultation will take place where Dr. Basile will discuss the patient’s options when it comes to breast implant type, placement, and incision techniques.
+In understanding Breast Augmentation, you should know the options available to you regarding the type of incision, augment, and breast implant options.
 If you prefer implants, you have two options:

 Saline implants are FDA-approved for those 18 and older and provide a firm structure for the breasts.
 These implants are filled with sterile saltwater, therefore, they are harmless in the case of a rupture or leak.

-Silicone implants are also FDA-approved for those 22 and older.
-They are filled with a silicone gel which provides a more natural fatty feel similar to real breasts.
+Silicone breast implants are also FDA-approved for those 22 and older.
+They are filled with a silicone gel which provides a more natural fatty feel similar to real breast tissue.
 Candidates interested in silicone implants must be cautious as ruptures can be more damaging to the body than a saline implant.

-Post-procedure, you will be given specific instructions from Dr. Basile on how to properly recover.
+After your breast augmentation surgery, you will be given specific instructions from Dr. Basile on how to properly recover.
 To assist in reducing pain, he will prescribe you medication to ensure optimum comfort.
 You can expect some degree of swelling, bruising, and tightness that will diminish over the course of your recovery.
-You must refrain from physical activity for one week post-surgery and slowly resume your normal schedule after the seven days.
-However, recovery time will vary depending on your type of breast augment and if you choose implants, placement of the implant.
+You must refrain from physical activity for one week post-surgery and slowly resume your normal schedule after seven days.
+However, recovery time will vary depending on your type of breast augment, the placement of the implant, and if you choose implants.

 If you want to have fuller, more voluminous breasts, Dr. Basile can help you select the option that is best for you and your body to achieve your goals.
 Schedule your consultation in Jacksonville, Florida today!